-Highlights of Deliberations at the Thematic Session on Ecosystem-Based Disaster Risk Reduction ever rarely disaster neutral, and for the Asian countries, much of the development has come at the cost of the health of the ecosystem."
-Reckless infrastructure building and industrial growth alongside over-dependence and over-extraction of natural resources is damaging the environment.
+Highlights of Deliberations at the Thematic Session on Ecosystem-Based Disaster Risk Reduction, conducted as part of the AMCDRR, 2016

+Increasing degradation of ecosystems and inappropriate development are enhancing risk levels in Asia.
+The increasing degradation of ecosystems and trends of inappropriate development are enhancing risk levels in Asia.
+"Asian countries are today in a rush to build their economies and their infrastructure, but much of their economic assets are vulnerable and exposed, and there are millions of poor who are wholly dependent on natural resources.
+Development is however rarely disaster neutral, and for the Asian countries, much of the development has come at the cost of the health of the ecosystem."
+Reckless infrastructure building and industrial growth alongside over-dependence and overextraction of natural resources is damaging the environment.
 Consequently, disasters and their enormous human and economic cost are shaking us at our foundations.
 Asia displays a disproportionate share of the world's disasters and their impacts.
 It has 30% of the global landmass and 55% of its population, but experiences 40% of the disasters, and suffers 80% of the fatalities.
 "The history of humanity is really an interaction of two systems, human society, and nature and the balance between the two is tipping.
 The ecological capital that human society is based on, is in a state of decline today, and the increasing shockwaves of disasters are adding several dimensions of uncertainty and insecurity for human society.
 With a predominantly human-centric approach however, we continue to put human society and infrastructure at the heart of disaster management, without due regard for the protection of this ecological capital."
-[Ms. Gargi Banerji, Pragya-Chair]
+[Ms. Gargi Banerji, Pragya- Chair]